Spectral reconstruction details of a gradient-flowed color-electric correlator: Spectral reconstruction

 The spectral function of the color-electric correlator (\cref{eq:corr}) can be modeled through

 where the term in brackets is responsible for the interpolation (see \cite{Altenkort2021} for notation and details) between the infrared part $\phi_{\rm{IR}}$ and ultraviolet part $\phi_{\rm{UV}}$.
 For the interpolation and the UV part, different functional forms are reasonable; the superscripts $\mu \in \lbrace \alpha, \beta \rbrace$, $i \in \lbrace a , b \rbrace$ and $n_\mathrm{max} \in 4,5$ depict these (see \cite{Altenkort2021} for detailed explanations).
-The infrared part is modeled by the simplest functional form that is consistent with \cref{eq:kappa}, which reads \cite{Francis:2015daa}
+The infrared part is modeled by the simplest functional form that is consistent with \cref{eq:kappa_and_spfintegral}, which reads $\phi_{\rm{IR}}(\omega) \equiv \frac{\kappa \omega}{2T}$ \cite{Francis:2015daa}.
 In the end we normalize with the temperature and so $\kappa/T^3$ is simply one of the free parameters.

-For the fit we follow two different strategies: in strategy I we do a usual fit of the model, while in strategy II we impose the constraint that the spectral function must reproduce the UV asymptotics for the maximum frequency used in the integral.
-(For all models the integral is done numerically and quickly converges; in practice an upper limit of $\omega/T \approx 1000$ is enough for all considered models.
-The minimum of \cref{eq:chisq} is found using the Nelder-Mead method.)
-In summary we obtain 16 equally reasonable models that are distinguished by $(\mu,i)$, $n_\mathrm{max}$ and two fit strategies.
+For the fit we follow two different strategies, which are explained in detail in \cite{Altenkort2021}.
+In summary we obtain 16 equally reasonable models that are distinguished by the parameters $(\mu,i)$, $n_\mathrm{max}$ and two fit strategies.